camden-src/portfolio_server/README.md

 This will ultimately be deployed on a server that runs on Akamai's network.
 The author is considering using Pulumi in Rust for provisioning infrastructure.
 The code for this would also be in a separate repository.

 ### Use of LLMs
 The author has experience using "stock" LLMs and the "next level up" code agents which attempt to provide a "code savvy" layer to stock LLMs.
 The author has found them generally disappointing, but especially disappointing for suggesting Rust which has structure or even compiles.
-The choice of Rust keeps the author honest (and is of personal interest to the other for other reasons).
+The choice of Rust keeps the author honest (and is of personal interest to the author for other reasons).

 LLMs have been useful in providing general direction: crates to investigate, JavaScript and DOM constructs that haven't been employed in a while, and refreshing on standard Linux administration skills that haven't been exercised as often in recent professional roles.